Willed Body Program

 The Division of Human Anatomy should be contacted as soon as possible once death occurs.
 During regular working hours (Monday-Friday, 8 a.m.-5 p.m.), call (517) 353-5398.
 At all other times call (517) 355-1855.
 The decision to accept or reject the donation will be made at that time.

 Monetary contributions in memory of deceased friends and family members may be made to the Division of Human Anatomy.
-Such gifts are used to improve our educational facilities and teaching materials, and consequently have a direct benefit on our students' educational experiences.
+Such gifts are used to improve our educational facilities and teaching materials, thus having a direct benefit on our students' educational experiences.

 As gifts to Michigan State University, memorial contributions may entitle you to a deduction on your itemized federal income tax return and, for Michigan residents, a tax credit on your state income tax return.
 To make a memorial contribution to the Division of Human Anatomy, make your check payable to Michigan State University.
 Please designate the Anatomical Gift Fund as recipient and include the name of the person in whose memory the contribution is being made.
 Your check should be sent to: